frederikhoengaard/easylearn/README.md

 # easy-learn
-Version 0.0
+Version 0.1
-## Automated data analysis with Python
+## Data analysis with Python
+easy-learn is a machine learning library intended for quick, automated analysis of both numeric and text data.